Inferring the origin of an epidemic with a dynamic message-passing algorithm: Performance of inference algorithms

-Our algorithm is based on an approximation to the Bayes optimal inference, there are two possible sources of sub-optimality on real networks.
-The first is the fact that the message-passing equations may lead to errors on loopy graphs.
-The second is the mean-field-like approximation (\ref{eq:CostFunction}) of the joint probability distribution.
+Our algorithm is based on an approximate form of Bayesian optimal inference.
+There are two possible sources of sub-optimality on real networks: first, the fact that the message-passing equations may lead to errors on loopy graphs; and second, the mean-field-like approximation (\ref{eq:CostFunction}) of the joint probability distribution.
 We have observed that taking into account the two-point correlation in this approximation does not lead to any improvement in our results.
 It would be interesting to search for better approximations of the likelihood on a general graph.